TahaIbrahimSiddiqui/Syncing-Google-Calendar-/README.md

 # Google Calendar Auto-Sync

 This repository provides a **step-by-step guide** for automatically synchronizing multiple Google calendars into a single unified calendar.
+Such services are provided by services like oneCal[https://www.onecal.io/] for money but this is completely free!

 ## Use Case